“Is this photo a dumb idea? It’s kinda dumb, right?” — Me

 It’s written by me, Nathan Baschez.
 I’ve worked in product roles at Substack (yes, this website!), Gimlet, and General Assembly.
 I founded a company aimed at reinventing books, called Hardbound, that Fast Company named one of the top 10 apps of 2016, and Apple’s editors called “beautiful.”
 Also, I co-created Product Hunt.

-The free version gets you the weekly interviews (Thursdays).
+The free version gets you occasional public essays.

-Full subscribers get the “thing of the week,” every Tuesday, which consists of: reviews of books, articles, and podcasts; strategy worksheets; templates; spreadsheets; business news analysis; etc. (I’ll keep all this nicely organized into a library, too, so it’s easy to find stuff in the future.)
+Full subscribers get my best and deepest work.
 Also, you’ll be enabling me to spend time making this good, without selling out!
 To learn more about paid subscriptions, click here.

 A year after I graduated from college, I accidentally got my first exit.